Marvel Cinematic Universe: Bilibili New Year's Gala (2020)

 A Marvel-themed orchestra performance of an extended version of Brian Tyler's Marvel Studios theme and Alan Silvestri's theme from The Avengers took place during China's Bilibili New Year's Gala on December 31, 2020, to promote the 2021 Marvel Studios film releases.

 Marvel Studios' 2021 Disney+ Day Special (2021)

 A special titled Marvel Studios' 2021 Disney+ Day Special, which looked at the future of the MCU on Disney+, was released on the service on November 12, 2021, as part of its "Disney+ Day" celebration.

-Stan Lee (2023)

-A special titled Stan Lee, chronicling the life and legacy of Stan Lee, will be released in 2023 on Disney+.

 Documentary series

 Marvel Studios: Legends (2021–present)

 Announced in December 2020, this series examines individual heroes, villains, moments, and objects from the Marvel Cinematic Universe and how they connect, in anticipation of the upcoming stories that will feature them in Phase Four.
 Marvel Studios: Legends premiered on Disney+ on January 8, 2021, with the release of the first two episodes.
 Additional episodes were released ahead of a character and objects' appearances in Disney+ series and films.